-In addition to research activities, graduate students have the opportunity to become members of the scientific societies that support the marine biology field.
-Based laboratory productivity, there may also be a chance to attend scientific meetings and present research findings.
+In addition to research activities, graduate students can become members of the scientific societies that support the marine biology field.
+Based on their laboratory productivity, students may be able to attend scientific meetings and present their research findings.

-The Occupational Outlook Handbook, published by the U.S. Department of Labor Bureau of Labor Standards (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Standards (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.

-According to the Bureau, biological scientists (included with wildlife biologists) could expect to grow five percent through 2022.
+According to the bureau, biological scientists (included with wildlife biologists) could expect to grow 5% through 2022.
 New jobs could rise in part from the demand to monitor the effects of climate change on ocean life and sea levels.
-Related fields like oceanographers are expected to experience a 16 percent growth in jobs during the same period as the need for environmental monitoring, protection and clean up expands.
-Check the handbook for details on a particular marine biology career.
+Related fields like oceanographers are expected to experience a 16% growth in jobs during the same period as the need for environmental monitoring, protection, and clean-up expands.